NumericalMathematics/PositiveIntegrators.jl/docs/src/convergence.md

 ```
 for ``0≤ t≤ 1``.
 The PDS is conservative since the sum of the right-hand side terms equals zero.
-An implementation of the problem is given next.
+An implementation of this problem is given next.

 ```@example eoc